ABD: Default Exception Abduction in Finite First Order Worlds: Theory Library

 \paragraph{T3} (swapped relations: $S$-antecedent, $R$-consequent).
 Mirrors T2 with $S$ and $R$ exchanged.
 Since $R$ is repaired (forbidden in~$\alpha$), the hypothesis space is restricted to $\{P, S\}$, which limits the available structural patterns and often forces models toward simple unary heuristics.

 \paragraph{T4} (nested universal in consequent).
 The consequent demands an $S$-witness~$z$ all of whose $R$-successors satisfy~$P$---a second-order-flavored constraint.
-This makes validity checking expensive and produces the highest syntactic complexity in gold rules.
+This makes validity checking expensive and produces the highest syntactic complexity in planted reference rules.

 \paragraph{T5} (universal consequent over~$S$).
 Requires that \emph{all} $S$-successors of the non-abnormal object have~$Q$.
 A single counterexample (an $S$-successor without~$Q$) is enough to trigger abnormality, giving models a relatively readable signal.